Admissions and Financial Aid

 Funding & Financial Assistance

-The School of Psychology strives to fund all first-year PsyD students with assistantships providing partial tuition credit and an hourly position.
+The School of Psychology strives to fund all first-year PsyD students with Graduate Assistantships (GA) providing partial tuition credit and an hourly position.
 Specific offers of funding will be communicated with offers of admission.
 Applicants will be considered for all available assistantships based on admission application.
 Additional materials are not required.

-Continued funding in Years 2, 3, and/or 4 is not guaranteed, but available based on performance and interest.
-The SoP offers a number of assistantships in research, lab/teaching, and clinical positions that are application-based and competitive year-to-year.
+Continued funding in Years 2, 3, and 4 is not guaranteed, but available based on performance and interest.
+Various streams of funding throughout these years are available, including:

 Transfer Credit